quxegdsa/Atonixmedresarch/README.md

 We envision a future where healthcare is not only more efficient but also more humane—where treatment plans are designed with the individual in mind, significantly improving health outcomes and patient experiences.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Acknowledgments

-We would like to thank IBM for their support and resources in quantum computing, as well as the healthcare community for their continued collaboration and insights.
-Your contributions are invaluable in driving forward the possibilities of personalized medicine.

----

 Together, let's pioneer the future of personalized healthcare through the innovative application of quantum machine learning.
 ```